maxbildner/fama-french-4-factor-visualization/README.md

 # fama-french-visualization
 ### Background Info:
-Eugene Fama, Kenneth French, and Mark Carhart came up with a model that explain a firm’s/portfolio’s return based on 4 factors:
+Eugene Fama, Kenneth French, and Mark Carhart came up with a model that explains a firm’s/portfolio’s return based on 4 factors:
 1. Value (how cheap it is)
 	measured by High Minus Low (HML)
 	- Price to Book ratio (market cap / net book value)